dolftenhave/milestone2_compx323/gen/README.md

 - **time** `-t` will generate a random time
 - **file** `-f <path to file> <column to choose the data from>` will take data from a specified column of another csv file and insert it into this column.
 This is used in instances of foreign keys.
 - **double** `-o <length> <delimiter position>` will generate a dounle with the length and position of the delimiter.
+- **sequential int** `-I <staring number>` will generate a sequential integer for each line
+- **sequntial varchar** `-V <length>` will generate sequential varchar character for each line.
+Starting with *AAAA, AAAB, AAAC, ... , zzzz*.
+This will be done based on the ascii value of the letters.
+- **sequential file** `-F <path to file> <column to choose from>` Will take data from the file starting from the top of the file untill the end.
+It will loop if the end is reached.

+*Note:* Sequential data type are a good use when generating unique data or when you want to ensure that every case in a file is used at least once.

 ## MakeCSV